Here at Aisle Planner, your privacy is important to us, so we thought we'd share a little bit more on our approach to Privacy.

-You have the opportunity to post and share certain content through your Aisle Planner account to promote your business that may be posted publicly on aisleplanner.com.
+You have the opportunity to post and share certain content through your Aisle Planner account to promote your business that may be posted publicly on The Aisle Guide.
 You'll always be aware of what is posted publicly and always have the choice as to whether or not to publish your content online.

-- Any real wedding & styled shoot submissions that you submit through our Aisle Planner publishing platform may be published online in Aisle Planner's inspiration galleries.
+Any real wedding & styled shoot submissions that you submit through our Aisle Planner publishing platform may be published online in The Aisle Guide's inspiration galleries.

-- Any content, information and images that you post and publish to your public business profile / vendor listing will be published in Aisle Planner's Marketplace.
+Any content, information and images that you post and publish to your public business profile / vendor listing will be published in The Aisle Guide's Marketplace.

 Only you (and anyone you've given permission to) can access your account.

 When you create an account with Aisle Planner, only you and anyone you've given permission to, can access your account (and data within your account).
 Sharing certain information and access to your Aisle Planner account with your team or clients can make your business management and planning tools in Aisle Planner work even better.
 You have complete control over what you share and with whom.
 Your account includes a number of user based privacy and permission settings that let you choose which data your team and clients can access, and what they have permission to edit.
 Even after you've granted access and permissions, you can revoke access and adjusting privacy and permission settings for each user at anytime.